Antihemophilic Factor (Recombinant) Plasma/Albumin-Free (an-tee-hee-moe-FIL-ik FAK-tor (re-KOM-bin-ant) PLAZ-ma/al-BYOO-min-free)

 Warnings While Using This Medicine

 - This medicine treats only hemophilia A (classic hemophilia).
-People who have hemophilia A are missing an important protein in their blood that makes the blood clot.
-This protein is called Factor VIII.
-This medicine does not treat any other kind of hemophilia or blood clotting problem.
+This medicine does not treat other kinds of hemophilia or blood clotting problems.

-- Your body may have substances called "inhibitors" that may react against Xyntha® and may cause the medicine to stop working properly.
-Check with your doctor right away if you notice that your medicine seems not to be working properly or less effective than usual.
+- Your body may react against Xyntha® and cause the medicine to stop working properly.
+Check with your doctor right away if you notice that your medicine is not working or is less effective than usual.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.

-- It is recommended that you carry identification stating that you have hemophilia A, and what medicine you are using.
-If you have any questions about what kind of identification to carry, check with your doctor.
+- You should carry identification that says you have hemophilia A and what medicine you use.
+Check with your doctor if you have any questions about what kind of identification to carry.